 What Benefits are Available for Veterans?
-The Department of Veterans Affairs (VA) offers several major veteran disability benefits programs: (1) service-connected veteran disability compensation (compensation) and (2) non-service-connected veteran disability pension (pension).
+The Department of Veterans Affairs (VA) offers several major veteran disability benefits programs: (1) service-connected veteran disability compensation (compensation) and (2) non-service-connected veteran disability pension.

-In 2008, more than $42 billion dollars were spent on veteran disability benefits programs, with more than 2,951,600 veterans receiving compensation benefits and 317,600 veterans receiving pension benefits.
+In August 2019, 4.7 million veterans, or 25 percent of the total, had a service-connected disability.
+More than $50 billion dollars was spent on veteran disability benefits programs, with veterans receiving compensation benefits and veterans receiving pension benefits.

 VA benefits may not always be easy to obtain, though with the help of an attorney, you may able to receive benefits related to PTSD, sleep disorders, hearing loss, mental health disorders, unemployment, head injuries and toxic exposures.

-Joseph M. Lyon is an Ohio VA Disability lawyer.
+Joseph M. Lyon is a VA Disability lawyer.
 If you are a disabled veteran or a family member of a deceased veteran you may be eligible for veteran disability compensation, please call for a free consultation at (800) 513-2403.